PsyberAttack/COVID-Data/UK/MSOAs/README.md

 ## England COVID-19 Cases / Deaths MSOA

+Each week the UK government publishes a list of cases by MSOA in England, and each month the Office for National Statistics, (ONS), publishes statistics for deaths by MSOA.

-A Middle Layer Super Output Area (MSOA) is a geospatial area used by the Office for National Statistics, (ONS), to report small area statistics.
-They are referred to locally by their House of Commons Library names, usually forming a local neighbourhood or cluster of villages.
+An MSOA, (Middle Layer Super Output Area), is a geospatial area used by the Office for National Statistics, (ONS), to report small area statistics.
+There are 6,971 MSOAs in England, with an average population of 8,242 residents.
+They are referred to locally by their House of Commons Library names, usually forming a local neighbourhood or cluster of villages, so that is the naming convention used here.

 This dataset gives the clearest insights yet into the amplitude of England's COVID-19 epidemic.
-Cases date back to Week 10, (March 1st 2020), and are recorded weekly.
-Deaths date back to March 1st.
-They're updated in monthly format.
+Cases date back to Week 10, (March 1st 2020), and are updated weekly.
+Deaths date back to March 1st, and are updated monthly with each new ONS report.

 ### Syntax